qordwasalreadytaken/PoD-History-Builder/README.md

 # PoD-History-Builder
 # Saving character data over time via build planner links

-# Downloads all ladder character to json file
+## Fetch_laddre_data.py downloads all ladder character to json file

-- Using same functions as the trends site downloads all ladder SC and HC data to one big json file, runs at 45 minutes past the hour, every hour
+- Using same functions as the trends site downloads all ladder SC and HC data to one big json file
+- Runs at 45 minutes past the hour, every hour

 ## Collect.py looks at downloaded character json file and: